List of North African airfields during World War II

 This is a partial list of British Landing Grounds (LG) In North Africa, used during World War II.
-There are over 250 known.
-Some coordinates may be incorrect.
+There are over 250 known LGs.
 Not all of these were active airfields; some were depots, some were repair stations, and some were decoys.
 Some are still in use, and some were moved and upgraded by Americans to handle heavy bombers.

-(It should also be noted that LG-176 through LG-186 were also numbered LG 1 through 10).
+LG-176 through LG-186 were also numbered LG 1 through 10.